Sequence (music): Melodic sequences

 A rhythmic sequence is the repetition of a rhythm with free use of pitches: A modified sequence is a sequence where the subsequent segments are decorated or embellished so as to not destroy the character of the original segment: A false sequence is a literal repetition of the beginning of a figure and stating the rest in sequence: A modulating sequence is a sequence that leads from one tonal center to the next, with each segment technically being in a different key in some sequences: The above passage starts in F major and modulates to Bb major and then, via the chord of G, to C major.
 Sometimes sequential passages combine more than one of the above characteristics.
 In the third and fourth bars of the “Air” from J.S.
 Bach’s Orchestral Suite No. 3 in D major, the violin part forms a tonal sequence with the notes modified to fit the harmony, while the intervals in the bass line are unchanged, creating a real sequence.
 The whole passage also forms a modulating sequence, starting in D major and moving through E minor at the start of the fourth bar:

 A sequence can be described according to its direction (ascending or descending in pitch) and its adherence to the diatonic scale—that is, the sequence is diatonic if the pitches remain within the scale, or chromatic (or non-diatonic) if pitches outside of the diatonic scale are used and especially if all pitches are shifted by exactly the same interval (i.e., they are transposed).
 The non-diatonic sequence tends to modulate to a new tonality or to cause temporarily tonicization.

 At least two instances of a sequential pattern—including the original statement—are required to identify a sequence, and the pattern should be based on several melody notes or at least two successive harmonies (chords).
 Although stereotypically associated with Baroque music, and especially the music of Antonio Vivaldi, this device is widespread throughout Western music history.

 Ritornellos and the amplification from melodies to Baroque lyrics are often built from sequences.

 Harmonic sequences

 Descending fifths

-Descending fifths sequences, also known as "circle of fifths" sequences, are the most commonly used types of sequences, singular extended in some works of Claudio Monteverdi and Heinrich Schütz.
+Descending fifths sequences, also known as "circle of fifths" sequences (or in the case of pop music, "circle progressions"), are the most commonly used types of sequences, singular extended in some works of Claudio Monteverdi and Heinrich Schütz.
 It usually consists of a series of chords whose bass or "root" notes follow a pattern of descending fifths (or ascending fourths).

 For example, if a descending fifths sequence in C major starts with the note C, the next note will be F, a perfect fifth below the first note.
 The next few notes will be B, E, A, D and so on, following a pattern of descending fifths.